 We need a proactive approach based on a growth mindset to overcome the fear of feedback.
 The mentality on which each member of an organization is willing to put his 100% effort into learning and constantly improving his skills.
-Now the question arises, how to create the approach?

 To create a growth mindset approach, the first and foremost thing you have to do is generate feedback as a habit.
 As the habit forms, people become more at ease to express their input which eventually leads to better professional development conversations.
 Start by incorporating feedback sessions in team meetings.
 Then over time, begin increasing the number of feedback sessions your organization conducts.

-Highlighting efforts in feedback in the organization
+- Highlighting efforts in feedback in the organization

-Inspire a two-way conversation
+- Inspire a two-way conversation